 The famous player won his bracelet in April, when he triumphed at the WSOP Asia-Pacific (APAC) Main Event and earned CA$ 1,087,160.
 In October, he was able also to duplicate the result, winning the competition of a high roller at the WSOP Europe, and get over CA$979,955.
 Along with other payments, during the year Negreanu one of the best players of Canadaso far collected winnings of CA$3,208,630 and the amount of his winnings throughout the career increased to CA$19,549,209.

-Enhanced capabilities of information technology and personal gadgets fueled a breakthrough in the development of e-commerce sector.
-The brand-new opportunities contributed to drastic changes in all spheres of business, and gambling is no exception.
-Naturally the expansion of changes into the online segment adjusted the balance of power in the global gaming sector and deepened the conflict between ‘conservatives’ and ‘reformers’.
+Enhanced capabilities of information technology and personal gadgets are continually fuelling innovations in the e-commerce sector.
+New opportunities drive radical changes in all areas of businesses, and gambling is no exception.
+Natural infiltration of these changes into the online segment redistributes power and influence in the global gaming sector and foments the inevitable clash between ‘conservatives’ and ‘reformers’.